azat-co/practicalnode/chapter5/chapter5.md

 const db = new Db('local', new Server(dbHost, dbPort), {safe: true})
 ```

-It&#39;s always a good practice to check for any errors and exit gracefully:
+Next open a connection.
+It&#39;s always a good practice to check for any errors and exit gracefully.

 ```javascript
 db.open((error, dbConnection) => {